nevadza/Godot-GeolocationPlugin-iOS/README.md

 # Geolocation Plugin

-A Godot Geolocation Plugin for Android.
+A Godot Geolocation Plugin for iOS.
 Compatible with Godot 4.3.

 ## Install plugin